1120-IC-DISC Schedule K

 3. Omitting Shareholder Information or TINs

-• Rejected returns
+• Rejected returns at the IRS processing center.

-Best practice: Confirm all shareholder details are current and consistent with IRS records before filing.
+• Inability for shareholders to correctly report income on their individual filings.
+Best practice: Confirm all shareholder details are current and match IRS records exactly before submission.

 4. Incorrect Ownership Percentages